 You won't have to worry about mounting the horn on your vehicle - all necessary mounting hardware is included.
 Upgrade your ride with the Triple Trumpet Train Air Horn and make a statement on the road or rail.
 With its powerful sound and reliable functionality, this horn is a must-have for any vehicle owner looking to stand out in a crowd.

-Made by Vixen; this is a good kit of air horns.
+Made by Vixen, this is a good kit of air horns.
 All are included in one pack.
-Coming sixth it's no disgrace.
+Coming sixth, it's no disgrace.

 When empty, the air tank may take up to three minutes to fill up with air.